-Your job to create headlines that work is fairly clear but certainly not easy: put the right words together to describe your expanded content so it captures the interest of your audience.
+Your job to create headlines that work is fairly clear, but certainly not easy.
+You have to put the right words together to describe your expanded content so it captures the interest of your audience.

 You need a great headline everywhere.
 Here’s a checklist to ensure an audience pays attention to your sermons, social media posts, church blogs or newsletters.